 Perched in the clouds above dense Andean forest, the “lost” city of Machu Picchu is an indelible icon of South America.
 Voted one of the New Seven Wonders of the World in a worldwide poll and designated a UNESCO World Heritage site, its misty terraces, intricate stonework temples, and mounting staircases are must-sees for visitors in South America.
 But while this archaeological wonder may top many travelers’ bucket lists, it’s not all that Peru has to offer.
 And while we’re proud to bring guests to explore Machu Picchu with our expert guides, we’re every bit as excited to offer these unforgettable experiences as well.
-(Note: This tour is not available in 2018)

 Nothing matches the vitality and jubilant chaos of a Peruvian outdoor market.
 In towns like Pisac, Chinchero, and Aguas Calientes, locals from surrounding communities come to barter or sell grain, potatoes, multicolored fabrics, pottery, produce, handicrafts, and livestock.
-Clad in traditional dress, farmers, artisans, and villagers haggle over a diverse array of goods as chicken and llama call in the background.
+Clad in traditional dress, farmers, artisans, and villagers haggle over a diverse array of goods as chicken and llama cry in the background.
 The scent of grilled meat and fresh produce is thick in the air.
-It’s the perfect chance to observe Peruvian daily life in action...and an excellent opportunity to pick up a handmade sweater or clay pot.
+It’s the perfect chance to observe Peruvian daily life in action…and an excellent opportunity to pick up a handmade sweater or clay pot.

 Historic and dramatic, Cusco impresses not only with its elevated location (over 11,000 feet above sea level), but also with its wealth of Inca sites and colonial architecture—an atmosphere at once provincial and sublime.
-Though many travelers make a beeline from Lima straight to Machu Picchu, we feel that’s a mistake.
+Though many travelers make a beeline from Lima straight to Machu Picchu, we feel that’s a missed opportunity.
 Exploring the cobblestone streets of this city, you’ll find a colonial cathedral built with stones borrowed from an Inca temple, a massive and ancient plaza that becomes a festive center at night, and much more.
 At the city’s outskirts, famous sites surround Cusco, such as the Koricancha (Temple of the Sun) and Sacsayhuaman—the principal Inca temple in the region, where religious celebrations were held.
 Because of its hilltop location, it also offers incomparable views of Cusco!

 Explore the Sacred Valley